arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 1. Switch back to Visual Studio and press **Shift** + **F5** to stop the solution.

-1. Minimize Visual Studio and go back to the **Windows Azure Management Portal**.
+1. Minimize Visual Studio and go back to the **Microsoft Azure Management Portal**.
 Go to your Active Directory tenant and click the **Applications** tab.

 1. Click the arrow next to the **ExpenseReport** application in the **Applications** list to go to the dashboard.